 Visiting Faculty Fellowship

-We invite applications from scholars in all disciplines whose lively presences will help to focus our work and stimulate discussions.
-We anticipate that the successful applicant will have completed the terminal degree in her/his field at the time of application and will have a record of scholarly publications as well as strong evidence of publicly-engaged scholarship.
-The seminar meets weekly and will allow the Visiting Fellow ample time to pursue a major research project.
-The combined interests of the visiting fellow and the Vanderbilt faculty fellows will determine the form and content of seminar discussions.
+We invite applications for the William S. Vaughn Visiting Fellowship from scholars in all disciplines whose lively presence will help to focus our work and stimulate discussions.
+The successful applicant will have completed the terminal degree in her/his field at the time of application and will have a record of scholarly publications, research, or creative expression.
+The seminar will meet regularly and will also allow the Visiting Fellow ample time to pursue a major research project.
+The combined interests of the Visiting Fellow and the Vanderbilt Faculty Fellows will determine the form and content of seminar discussions.

 For more information please contact: